Skip to content

 The response will return a JSON object containing the details of the specified transaction.
 The structure of the response will include the following fields:

-code (integer): Indicates the status of the request (0 for success).
+• code (integer): The HTTP status code of the request (200 for success).

-status (string): A message indicating the status of the transaction request.
+• status (string): A status indicator for the transaction request (e.g. Success).

 Notes